 Procedures performed using robotic surgery

-- Radical nephroureterectomy (removal of the kidney, ureter, adrenal gland and surrounding lymph nodes are surgically removed.
-Typically treating cancer of the kidney or upper urinary tract)
+- Radical nephroureterectomy: removal of the kidney, ureter, adrenal gland and surrounding lymph nodes; typically treating cancer of the kidney or upper urinary tract

 Medical care and help

 Where is robotic surgery available at Optum in the tri-state region?